Toesmasher/website-www/content/projects/campaign_drakkenheim/2022-06-27_InitialPlans.md

 ## Planned changes

-I'd like to tweak a few rules, nothing big.
+I'd like to tweak a few rules and clarify a few things, nothing big.

 - Taking the help action when another character is doing a skill check will require that both characters are proficient in the skill.
 This serves two purposes;